A LITTLE HISTORY OF TAROT

 This “English wave” can be seen as the bridge between the pre-revolutionary French Tarot Renaissance and the early 20th Century.

-Let’s just note that the commercialization in the 1970’s of the Rider Waite Tarot, which was originally created in 1910 in the UK, got thousands of American and Western citizens exposed to a fresher and still universal version of the cards thanks to the marketing effort of US Games Inc.
+Let’s just note that the commercialisation in the 1970’s of the Rider Waite Tarot, which was originally created in 1910 in the UK, got thousands of American and Western citizens exposed to a fresher and still universal version of the cards thanks to the marketing efforts of US Games Inc.

-The success of the Rider Waite Tarot not only lies in the company behind its publishing but also in the indisputable quality of the artwork that conveys the original figures and symbolism of the Marseille Tarot with a touch of Egyptian fantasy and more modern drawing lines.
+The success of the Rider Waite deck not only lies in the company behind its publishing but also in the indisputable quality of the artwork.

-The absence of copyright on the Rider Waite Tarot imagery also explains why it is so largely used in on- and offline publishings.
+The absence of copyright on the Rider Waite Tarot imagery also explains why it is so largely used in on- and offline publishings to this day.

 There is a lot going on on the internet about the history of Tarot.
 What I aimed to do is to summarize some key facts and the most commonly admitted suppositions.
 This article aims to give you an overview of the evolution of Tarot.
 It doesn’t matter who created it and where.
 There is no official start date or origin.
 After all, Tarot belongs to everyone and that was its true purpose.

-For those of you who speak French (sorry, I have not found a version with subtitles), I highly recommend watching this precise and fascinating documentary on the origins of the Marseille deck.
-It covers the influence of Boticelli and the resemblance of the World card with his famous Venus as well as the possible use of Tarot cards for philosophical and legal training.
+For those of you who speak French, I highly recommend watching this precise and fascinating documentary on the origins of the Marseille deck.
+It covers the influence of Botticelli on the original artwork as well as the possible use of Tarot cards for philosophical and legal training.
 I will do my best to find a good link in English as well!
 If you have one, feel free to share in the comments.